EDUCBA

 • Initial investment needs to be in a negative value; otherwise, the MIRR Function will return an error value (#DIV/0!
 Error)

-• MIRR Function takes into consideration both the cost of the investment (finance_rate) and the interest rate received on cash reinvestment (reinvest_rate).
+• MIRR Function considers both the cost of the investment (finance_rate) and the interest rate received on cash reinvestment (reinvest_rate).

-• The main Difference between MIRR & IRR is MIRR considers the interest received on the reinvestment of cash, whereas the IRR does not consider it.
+• The main difference between MIRR & IRR is that MIRR considers the interest received on the reinvestment of cash, whereas the IRR does not.

 Recommended Articles